 - Regular meetings shall be held on the second Monday of each month at 5:00 PM in the library, unless otherwise rescheduled in advance.

 - Special meetings may be held at any time at the call of the president or secretary or at the request of any two members of the Board, with at least 24 hours of advance notice.

-- A quorum at any meeting shall consist of three or more trustees.
+- A quorum at any meeting shall consist of a majority of the Board.